 Grows the brand visibility organically – As slightly mentioned above, brand advocacy contributes to the brand growth in a more natural way.
 Instead of spending thousands on advertising alone, you have advocates getting your company message out with little effort.
 Pending the size of your company, this can be an exponential increase.

 Shows how good your product/services are – Because people trust other people more than corporate messages, your brand becomes more valued.
-People trust customers over corporate, and people also trust employees sharing company content, industry content, and work culture.
-These things combined are going to generate more business and people wanting to use your product or use your services.
+People trust customers over corporate leaders, and people also trust the insight from employees that share educational content, industry content, and work culture.
+These things combined are going to generate more business, generate interest from top talent, and more people wanting to use your organizations’ product or services.

 Media and publications take notice – When more people are talking about your brand, publications, and news outlets take notice.
 Now your company has more opportunities to get mentioned in articles or news pieces naturally.
 That opens your brand to even larger audiences and again boosts marketing reach.

 Brand Advocates have a broader reach – Focusing on your brand advocates helps you drive more business.
-Here’s something that sets brand advocates apart from the crowd: advocates are 3 times more likely to share brand information with someone they don’t know.
+Here’s something that sets brand advocates apart from the crowd: advocates are 3x more likely to share brand information with someone they don’t know.
 (Social Media Examiner).

 Frees more time for other company initiatives – When you have an army of employees and consumers constantly sharing your brand, it frees company time to focus on other aspects of the business.
 Maybe more free time for marketing to try new things, executives can focus on new divisions, PR teams working less on paid placements or dealing with negative news, etc.